Which Wellness Petite Entrées Mini Filets Wet Recipes Get

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.

-The sixth ingredient is beef.
+The next ingredient is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The eighth ingredient includes red peppers, a carotene-rich member of the bell pepper family.
+The eighth ingredient lists red peppers, a carotene-rich member of the bell pepper family.
 Red peppers are high in fiber and antioxidants.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Wellness Petite Entrees Mini Filets dog food looks like an above-average wet product.
+Based on its ingredients alone, Wellness Petite Entrees Mini Filets Dog Food looks like an above-average wet product.

 As a group, the brand features an average protein content of 44% and a mean fat level of 11%.
 Together, these figures suggest a carbohydrate content of 36% for the overall product line.